Covfefe: In law

-U.S. Representative Mike Quigley (D-IL 5) introduced H.R.2884, "The Communications Over Various Feeds Electronically for Engagement Act (COVFEFE Act)" on June 12, 2017.
-It would require the National Archives to preserve and store social media posts by the President of the United States.
+U.S. Representative Mike Quigley (D-IL 5) introduced H.R.
+2884, "The Communications Over Various Feeds Electronically for Engagement Act (COVFEFE Act)" on June 12, 2017.
+It would have required the National Archives to preserve and store social media posts by the President of the United States.
 The bill was referred to the House Committee on Oversight and Government Reform on the same day but saw no further congressional action.
 Regardless, Trump's tweets have been archived in accordance with the Presidential and Federal Records Act Amendments of 2014.

 In business and commerce

 The covfefe tweet quickly spawned a variety of merchandise items (e.g., T-shirts, coffee mugs, hats, and bags) bearing covfefe-related inscriptions.

-Covfefe inspired several board games, a caffeine tracker app, puzzles, gifts, toilet paper, and other products.

 Both supporters and opponents of Trump in 21 U.S. states obtained customized "Covfefe" license plates by February 2018.
 The state of Georgia prohibits the use of this word on vanity license plates.

 A 2018 Google Chrome extension called Covfefe allows Twitter users to correct misspellings in their earlier tweets.

-Amazon pulled "Covfefe Coffee", a pro-Trump coffee brand promoted by a number of conservative commentators, due to its ads' usage of the U.S. flag in January 2019.

-Upholding the denial of one of such applications, a January 2019 decision by Trademark Trial and Appeal Board of the USPTO concluded that the word "covfefe" was too commonly used in a variety of contexts and therefore cannot trademark for any specific product.
-At least 40 trademark applications filed with the United States Patent and Trademark Office for various kinds of covfefe-themed merchandise; none of those applications have been granted as of March 2019.
+Upholding the denial of one such application, a January 2019 decision by Trademark Trial and Appeal Board of the USPTO concluded that the word "covfefe" was too commonly used in a variety of contexts and therefore cannot be trademarked for any specific product.
+At least 40 trademark applications have been filed with the United States Patent and Trademark Office for various kinds of covfefe-themed merchandise; none of those applications have been granted as of March 2019.

 Using inspiration from the covfefe tweet, JPMorgan Chase created a "Volfefe index" in September 2019 to measure the impact of Trump's tweets on the U.S. bond yields.
 The name "volfefe" is a portmanteau of the words "volatility" and "covfefe".